Stolp Island: History

 East Aurora was incorporated as a city in 1845, and West Aurora followed in 1854.
 The Aurora area received its first major economical boost when the Chicago, Burlington, & Quincy Roundhouse and Locomotive Shop was constructed in 1856.
 Prior to this point, commercial development was strictly fit to meet local needs, but the new train station and shops provided new customers.
 In 1857, following efforts by William Parker, the two cities joined as one city.
 The city charter was approved on the condition that a new city hall would be built on Stolp Island.
 It was constructed in 1865 and featured a post office on the first floor.

 Public organizations also saw Stolp as an ideal island to serve both sides of Aurora.
 The Grand Army of the Republic Hall was opened in 1877 to serve Grand Army of the Republic Post No. 20.
 The island also housed a Carnegie library and the first YMCA building.
 In the 1920s, the north end of the island, previously prone to flooding, was expanded and reinforced with landfill.
 While Aurora became a major steel exporter in the early 20th century, Stolp Island was used exclusively for commercial and public uses.

 In 1907, the Columbia Conservatory of Music was built as a school for music, art, dancing, and foreign languages.
 It was presided over by Harry Rutt Detweiler and closed when he decided to retire.

 Hotel Aurora was constructed in 1917 and surpassed Hotel Arthur as the tallest building in Aurora.
 The Renaissance Revival structure was built in hopes that the newly expanded north end would help Stolp Island become a major attraction.
 Two office buildings were designed in the Prairie Style by George Grant Elmslie: the Keystone Building (1923) and the Graham Building (1926).
 The Benevolent and Protective Order of Elks constructed the Aurora Elks Lodge No. 705 in 1926, in the Mayan Revival architecture style.
 A third major hotel, Leland Tower, was constructed across the street in 1928 and was operated by the same family as Hotel Arthur.
-When it opened, Hotel Leland was the tallest building in Illinois outside out Chicago.
+When it opened, Hotel Leland was the tallest building in Illinois outside of Chicago.
 The Rapp and Rapp Paramount Theatre opened in 1931 and operated continuously until a 1976 restoration.